How much theological knowledge should I have before starting the course?

 Is all the learning classroom -based?

-Yes, most of the learning is classroom-based.
+Yes, most of the learning is classroom-based, though you may on occasion join the class by distance learning technology.
 However, there are online courses – such as the Diploma in Christian Youthwork – which incorporates workshops and placements.
 Within Practical Theology there are also church-placements.
 In addition, students can also be allocated summer placements if they are preparing for a specific field of Christian service.